cloudyspells/PSElectricityMaps/docs/Get-ElectricityMapsForAzureRegion.md

 ```

 ### -AuthToken
-The CO2 Signal API token to use for authentication.
+The ElectricityMaps API token to use for authentication.

 ```yaml
 Type: String